jerryryle/jerryryle.com/content/portfolio/2019-verily/index.md

     lazyload: "verily_tiny"
     alt: "Verily Life Sciences wordmark"
 ---
-Verily lives at the intersection of technology, data science and healthcare.
-Our mission is to make the world's health data useful so that people enjoy healthier lives.
+Verily is working to bring the promise of precision health to everyone, every day.
+Precision health leverages data from a wide variety of clinical and non-clinical sources to arrive at the best intervention for a person or community.

-I lead Verily's Medical Devices Software team that creates the software that runs our highly-integrated, medical devices and connects them to the cloud.
+I led Verily's Medical Devices Software team that creates the software that runs highly-integrated, medical devices and connects them to the cloud.
+Our devices interface directly with humans to generate the data required for precision health solutions.